-RoommatesRoommatesThis could be an advantage or a disadvantage.
+This could be an advantage or a disadvantage.
 As we talked about before, after living in prison many of us probably look forward to not having any more roommates, but having one or two can cut our monthly expenses dramatically.
 An advantage to having a roommate in an apartment is that, unlike in prison, you get to pick who it is.
 Note: if you are on probation when you get out, be cautious of who you allow to be your roommate.
-It may be someone that your probation officer may have a problem with, or they mayThe same with renting; this is going to be based upon your own personal preferences and financial situation.
-It could be either an advantage or a disadvantage.
+It may be someone that your probation officer may have a problem with, or they may have habits that will distract you from starting your new life.